kevin2244/chat-server-ws/README.md

 Clone the repository.

-Install dependencies inside the cloned repository directory
+Install dependencies from within the cloned repository directory

 ```
 npm install
 ```

-You must ensure a port is available for the chat server, which uses port 3000 by default.
+You should ensure a port is available for connecting clients, which is port 3000 by default.

+## Features

+This chat server allows multiple clients to connect and allow users to chat.

+It makes use of ws's facility to use ping/pong messages to detect broken connections between server and client.
+If a broken connection is detected, the connection is forcibly closed.

+Clients are uniquely identified.

+The chat server periodically broadcasts a message to all connected clients.

 ## Built with